 Location: Roseau, Dominica

 Grenada: The Carenage.
 Ok, so this one is right on the beaten path, just a short walk from the cruise terminal, but it still retains the feel of a locals place.
 The fishing boats stack themselves four deep along the wall.
-The bustle is nonstop from 7AM until, the traffic chaotic, and the number of people makes it a bit cramped at times.
-You can still tuck in to a local bookshop, grab a roti from a street vendor and just do some people watching.
+The bustle is nonstop from 7 AM until the traffic chaotic, and the number of people makes it a bit cramped at times.
+You can still tuck into a local bookshop, grab a roti from a street vendor, and just do some people watching.

 Bequia: Hop on a bus over to Paget Farm or Southside as it is known.
 Have the driver drop you off at the fisheries complex.
-There are a few racing boats under cover in the shed.
-Definitely some fishermen who can spin a yarn.
-The highlight though, is the dirt cheap lobster.
+There are a few racing boats under cover in the sheddefinitely, some fishermen who can spin a yarn.
+The highlight though, is the dirt-cheap lobster.
 About $4 a pound cheap.
-A ten minute bus ride away in Port Elizabeth that same lobster will run you $30 a pound or more in the beachfront restaurants.
+A ten-minute bus ride away in Port Elizabeth that same lobster will run you $30 a pound or more in the beachfront restaurants.

-Martinique: The town of St. Pierre can be a nice visit anytime of year.
-I consider the French experts at taking it easy, and the french Caribbean even more so.
-You can therefore expect that a small town far from a city in the french Caribbean is incredibly laid back.
+Martinique: The town of St. Pierre can be a nice visit at any time of year.
+I consider the French experts at taking it easy, and the French Caribbean even more so.
+You can, therefore, expect that a small town far from a city in the French Caribbean is incredibly laid back.
 You would be right.
-Fresh baguettes in the morning, mandatory nap time in midday, a little bit of historical buildings destroyed by a volcano and maybe some diving on wrecks brought down by the same volcano.
+Fresh baguettes in the morning, mandatory nap time in midday, a few historical buildings destroyed by a volcano, and maybe some diving on wrecks brought down by the same volcano.
 Not a bad place overall.
 Bonus points if you can arrive for holiday festivities

 Guadeloupe: Visit Les Saintes.
 The main street is a bit touristy, but nothing compared to the scene at the more popular beaches and places on Guadeloupe.
-Walk in any direction long enough and you’ll find yourself at an abandoned beach with great snorkeling to boot.
-Grab a baguette and a sampling of the french cheeses and make an afternoon of it.
+Walk-in any direction long enough, and you’ll find yourself at an abandoned beach with great snorkeling to boot.
+Grab a baguette and a sampling of the French cheeses and make an afternoon of it.
 It took me a few visits to the windward islands to appreciate the places.
 A big part of that was learning to go a little bit farther than the first place next to the dinghy dock.
 Asking around a bit and not being afraid of walking into the unpainted shack a few blocks from the main drag has led to the best memories and most unique experiences.